Preparing for tests

 Try this: Don't pull an all-night before the test!
 Focus on preparing for the test over the course of a few days.

-Other Test Resources
+Additional Test Resources

 Adapted from Active Learning: A Study Skills Worktext by Rory Donnelly (1990).